-In the section pertaining to DNA extraction and genotyping, a volume of approximately 5 milliliters of peripheral blood was meticulously collected from each participant, and diligently at -20 degrees Celsius for preserved subsequent meticulous analysis.
+In the DNA extraction and genotyping approximately milliliters section, 5 peripheral blood was meticulously collected from each participant and diligently preserved at -20 degrees Celsius for subsequent meticulous analysis.
 The extraction of genomic DNA was conducted with utmost care and precision, employing the well-established salting-out method.
-Following this meticulous extraction process, genotyping was meticulously carried out utilizing the sophisticated polymerase chain reactionrestriction fragment length polymorphism (PCR-RFLP) technique.
+Following this meticulous genotyping extraction process, out utilizing the meticulously carried sophisticated polymerase chain reactionrestriction fragment length polymorphism (PCR-RFLP) technique.

-A precise 216 base pair (bp) segment of the BDNF gene was meticulously amplified using designed forward (5'meticulously CCAGGTGAGAAGAGTGATG-3') and reverse (5'-AGTCTGCGTCCTTATTGTT-3') primers.
-The PCR reaction mixture, meticulously prepared to ensure accuracy and reproducibility, consisted of 10X reaction buffer, 2 mM MgCl2, 0.2 mM dNTPs, 1x forward and reverse primers, 0.1-0.5 μg DNA, and 1.0 U of Tag polymerase.
+A precise 216 base pair (bp) segment of the BDNF gene was meticulously amplified using meticulously designed forward (5'-CCAGGTGAGAAGAGTGATG-3') and reverse (5'-AGTCTGCGTCCTTATTGTT-3') primers.
+The PCR reaction mixture, meticulously prepared to ensure accuracy and reproducibility, consisted of 10X reaction buffer, two mM MgCl2, 0.2 mM dNTPs, 1x forward and reverse primers, 0.1-0.5 μg DNA, and 1.0 U of Tag polymerase.
 The amplification process was meticulously conducted for 35 cycles, commencing with an initial denaturation step at 95 degrees Celsius(°C) for 5 minutes(min), followed by denaturation at 95°C for 30 seconds(s), annealing at 65°C for 30 s, extension at 72°C for 45 s, and a final extension at 72°C for 5 min.

-After the meticulous PCR amplification, the resulting products underwent precise treatment with the restriction enzyme Pmll (Eco72I) and were subjected to electrophoresis on 2.5% agarose gels.
+After the meticulous PCR amplification, the resulting products underwent precise treatment with the restriction enzyme PmII (Eco72I) and were subjected to electrophoresis on 2.5% agarose gels.
 The resultant fragments were then meticulously visualized and analyzed with meticulous attention to detail (Figure 1).